lyhourevolutioncarl-eng/SnakeGameFXGL/README.md

 Collision detection is performed.
 Ability to restart the game from the point of the last collision.
 Simple and user-friendly design

+AI Assistance

+AI tools were used to help write parts of the code.
+The team analyzed, understood, and customized the code, and implemented all game design, structure, and integration ourselves.